-According to the International Data Corporation, the 3D printing market is projected to reach $35.4 billion in 2020.
-With applications ranging from the healthcare sector to manufacturing and aerospace, 3D printing is on the rise.
+In fact, according to International Data Corporation, the 3D printing market is projected to reach $35.4 billion in 2020.
+With applications ranging from the healthcare sector to manufacturing and aerospace, 3D printing is here for the long haul.

-In that regard, the Investing News Network (INN) outlines why one should invest in 3D printing stocks, and the easiest ways to do so.
+With that in mind, we’ve outlined below why investors should consider looking at a 3D printing stock, and the easiest ways to get involved in the space.
 If you’re looking for more 3D printing facts, click here.

 What we learned from the rise of 3D printing